Does Hair Dye Increase Your Risk of Cancer?

 What Does the Science Say?

 However, a much more expansive study from Harvard Medical School that was published in The BMJ looked at permanent hair dye usage survey data from over 117,200 participants.
-Researchers collected the data over the course of 36 years, beginning all the way back in 1976.
+Researchers collected the data over the course of 36 years, beginning in 1976.
 The analysis took a number of factors from hair dye users into account, including age, race, body mass index, risk factors for certain types of cancer, and lifestyle habits like smoking and alcohol use.
 The research also investigated permanent hair dye routines, including frequency of dyeing, number of years spent dyeing, age of first use, and more.

 The study concluded that hair dye users did not have an overall higher cancer risk or risk of cancer-related death than non-dye users.
 However, there were a few irregularities.
 Long-term hair dye users had a slightly higher risk of basal cell carcinoma, which is the most common type of skin cancer.
 Specific ovarian and breast cancers were also more likely in hair dye users.

-Even with these results, it’s still important to ask questions about the specific hair products you’re using and to understand what’s going onto your hair and scalp.
+Even with these results, it’s important to ask questions about the specific hair products you’re using and to understand what’s going onto your hair and scalp.
 It never hurts to have more information.